sagepaden/AnimalShelterAPI.Solution/README.md

 ```
 4. Navigate to this project's production directory called `ASApi` with $ `cd ASApi`.
 5. Within the production directory create a new file called `appsettings.json` with $ `touch appsettings.json`.
-6. Within `appsettings.json`, paste in the following code, replacing `user-id`, and `password` with your own username and password for MySQL Workbench.
+6. Within `appsettings.json`, paste in the following code, replacing `exampleuser`, and `examplepassword` with your own username and password for MySQL Workbench.
-(remove square brackets when inputting your details):
   ```
 {
   "Logging": {